eamon3/eamon3.github.io/index.md

 <div class="intro" markdown="1">
 We're pleased to invite you to our wedding ceremony on August 24, 2019 in Seattle, Washington.

-Please read through our site to learn more about our wedding.
+Please read through the Wedding Details page to learn more.
 You can RSVP using the link above.

 Please RSVP by June 30.
 </div>